Biscoff Cheesecake

 1. Mix Ingredients

 Before using your cream cheese, make sure it is softened and at room temperature.
 All of the ingredients I used for this recipe are at room temperature.
+We want room temperature cream cheese so we get a smooth filling.

 Combine the at room temperature cream cheese and sugar and mix well using a stand mixer with a paddle attachment.
 Mix well for about two minutes or until the cheesecake batter is smooth and has no lumps.
 Scrape down all the softened cream cheese mixture at the sides of the bowl.

 Use the medium speed of your stand mixer for this.
-Make sure the egg is properly incorporated before adding another one.

 Add the Biscoff cookie butter and beat until smooth and combined.
 When all ingredients are properly mixed together, stop your stand mixer.
-Don’t over-mix your cream cheese and cookie butter mixture.

 Transfer the mixture to the prepared springform pan with the crust.

-To prepare your springform pan for the water bath, wrap your 9-inch springform pan with aluminum foil.
+1. Wrap your 9-inch springform pan with aluminum foil.
 And don’t be stingy with your foil.
+You will want to use 3-4 layers.
 This helps make sure water doesn’t seep into your Biscoff cheesecake mixture while baking.
 Leave about 2 inches more foil at the top to ensure your cheesecake is protected from splashed water.
+This is NOT my favorite option as I don’t always get a good wrap and sometimes water still gets in.

 3. Cool And Chill